SeanGrindal/freelance-portfolio/README.md

 ### 2022 Update

 - Most of the code for this website is now outdated, so I wouldn't use it as reference for industry standard any longer.
+- Updated some content to reflect what I'm now up to.
 - Checkout Nuxt3, though!